Stargazing with Vespera Pro

 Tip 13: run longer captures to get images of better quality.

 Stellina and Vespera show you objects of the universe vividly and colorfully thanks to their automatic image stacking process.
-The Stellinapp application recommends a minimum observation time, depending on the object, needed to collect enough images and get a good result.
+The Singularity application recommends a minimum observation time, depending on the object, needed to collect enough images and get a good result.
 However, you can get even better results if you double the recommended capture time, especially on fainter nebulas and galaxies.

 Tip 14: use approved batteries and carry a spare.